 - ¼ cup slivered fresh basil leaves or 1 cup baby arugula or roughly chopped mature arugula

 - 1 tablespoon hot honey or 1 tablespoon regular honey plus ¼ teaspoon hot pepper flakes to finish

 - Preheat the oven to 475°F.

-- Roll or press out the dough on baking sheet, allowing it to rest midway so that it can relax, until it is a large rectangle of even thickness.
+- Roll or press out the dough on baking sheet, allowing it to rest midway so that it can relax, until it is a large rectangle of even thickness, about 1/2-inch thick.
 Spread the pizza sauce over the dough, leaving a ½-inch border unsauced.
 Bake for 10 to 12 minutes, until the pizza is almost cooked and golden around the edges.